Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Numerical experiments

 \subsection{Diminishing duality gap and imbalance in large markets}

 Here, we simulate an \ac{LEM} instance with 24 hourly energy products and varying number of prosumers involving batteries, heat pumps, wind power producers, consumers, and switchable devices.
-Let $\Delta^\text{imb}(\package{}{}) := \sum_{i\in\prosset} \package{i}{}$ denote trade imbalance for an allocation $\package{}{}$, then the imbalance index is defined as
+Then, Fig.~\ref{fig:dualgapmarketsize} shows the diminishing relative duality gap and imbalance index with increasing market size which validates the applicability of linear pricing, and provides an empirical evidence for market properties discussed in Section~\ref{sec:irvsbb}.